Sunday, September 28, 2025

 plus 1/4 to 1/2 c. grated parmesan

-1/2 c. mayo or plain greek yogurt or sour cream - I only used a couple Tbsp. so it'd be thicker for ravioli
+1/2 c. mayo or plain greek yogurt or sour cream - skip or use only 1-2 Tbsp. so its thicker for ravioli

 1 lb. cooked chicken, cut into very small pieces so it would blend in.